“The Tennis Parent Viewpoint”

 ‘Parent’ reply is “Yes we are.
 Grab your gear we will get going” ‘Coach’ reply is “Yes let’s go and eat.
 Then off to the footy.
 We can smack a few tennis balls tomorrow again!”

-What aspect are you taking reference from in all of this, A B or C?
+What aspect are you taking reference from in all of this 1, 2 or 3?